UltimateTournament/ArcadeThirdPartyDocs/docs/supported-game-types/real-time.md

 If your game doesn't mind if there's a few hundred milliseconds delay, then it's far easier to host them and keep up a great player experience.

-For real-time games we support to types of games
+For real-time games we support two types of games:
 * *Player vs Player (PvP)* - players come and go, might fight each other in an open session
 * *Winner takes it all (WTA)* - players come together for one round, compete, and the winner gets all the money in the *pool*
   * this is where the SDK's `lockPool`, `settlePool` and `returnPool` methods are needed